 Disability is a fundamental facet of human diversity – people with disabilities make up the largest minority in the U.S. population – and disabled people have histories and cultures deserving of study on their own terms.
 Disability studies thus has a strong claim to a place in any multicultural curriculum.
 Yet disability lags behind race, gender, ethnicity, sexual orientation, and class in recognition inside and outside the academy.

-A minor in Disability Studies can help you prepare for a career in medicine, rehabilitation, audiology, or education - especially special education.
-Given the numerous legal and ethical issues inherent in disability, Disability Studies may also be excellent preparation for careers in law, business, journalism, and politics.
+A minor in disability studies can help you prepare for a career in medicine, rehabilitation, audiology, or education – especially special education.
+Given the numerous legal and ethical issues inherent in disability, a disability studies minor may also be excellent preparation for careers in law, business, journalism, and politics.

 Why Disability Studies?

-	In the field of Disability Studies, disability is understood as a social and cultural construct much like gender, race, and ethnicity.
-The Disability Studies program explores how disability is expressed in literature, film, and mass media; defined by legislation; understood by philosophy and ethics; and created and accommodated (or not) by economies and methods of production.
+In this field, disability is understood as a social and cultural construct much like gender, race, and ethnicity.
+The disability studies program explores how disability is expressed in literature, film, and mass media; defined by legislation; understood by philosophy and ethics; and created and accommodated (or not) by economies and methods of production.